ToonVanEyck/OpenFlap/README.md

 ![OpenFlap Module Explode][module_explode]

 ### Power
-Each _module_ requires 5V for the microcontroller and other low voltage components and 12V to power the motor.
+Each _module_ requires 5V for the micro controller and other low voltage components and 12V to power the motor.
 Typically a stepper motor is used for this kind of application, this project however, uses a DC motor as they are cheaper and require less external components.

 #### Signals
 Besides power, there are 4 other signals on the top or bottom connecter of the _module_.